• Home

 Miro

-A shared canvas where each touch becomes a vote.
+Spatial Voting A shared canvas where each touch becomes a vote.
 Overlapping choices form peaks in a 3D landscape.
-The topography is sonified becoming sound.
+The topography can be played, becoming sound.
 Inspired by Miró's Bleu II.

 Play here